bogdanp05/wacc_2017/README.md

 - Install: docker, docker-compose, gcloud, kubectl, kompose
 - Create account on Google Cloud Platform
 - Create a project and get key to configure your environment (see guides on how to do it)

+To run the containers locally:
-- 'make build' : create images for backend, frontend, nginx
+- 'make clear' : deletes all the containers
-- 'make push' : publish these private images to docker hub
+- 'make local' : build the images and creates the containers

+To deploy the containers on GCP:
-- 'make deploy' : deploy to GCP
+- 'make undeploy'
-- 'make undeploy' : undeploy
+- 'make deploy'

+Debugging:
+- docker exec -t -i 5af8c4b35e8b /bin/bash
+- docker logs docker exec -t -i 5af8c4b35e8b /bin/bash